 When it comes to planning a proximity campaign, there are a number of things to take into consideration.
 Firstly, there’s identifying the target audience.
 Secondly, the content strategy requires attention.
 Thirdly, you need to think about the metrics you’ll track to measure the success of the campaigns.

 But, most importantly you need to think about the digital technology required.
 A mobile app developer will need to incorporate a beacon solution along with a push notifications service.
 With many options available, it’s important to find a beacon solution provider and push notifications provider with a great fit.
 The partnership between Beaconstac and Kumulos is a great example.
-These solutions provide mobile app developers with great options for location triggered push notifications and proximity marketing using beacons and geofence technology.
+These solutions provide mobile app developers with great options for location triggered push notifications and location-based marketing using beacons and geofence technology.

 Implementing a Proximity Marketing Campaign